joelaul/ask-biden/README.md

 git clone https://github.com/joelaul/ask-biden
 ```

-### Install dependencies for client path and run.
+### Install dependencies for frontend and run.
 ```
 cd ask-biden/client
 yarn install
 yarn dev
 ```

-### For server path, store API keys in a .env file, and repeat.
+### For backend, store API keys in a .env file, and repeat.

 ## 🌎 How To Deploy With [Render](https://render.com/)

-1. Client: configure a [Static Site](https://render.com/docs/static-sites) with ./client as root directory.
+1. Frontend: configure a [Static Site](https://render.com/docs/static-sites) with ./client as root directory.

-1. Server: configure a [Web Service](https://render.com/docs/web-services) with ./server as root directory, Node as runtime, and the following environment variables:
+1. Backend: configure a [Web Service](https://render.com/docs/web-services) with ./server as root directory, Node as runtime, and the following environment variables:

     - OPENAI_API_KEY - your OpenAI API key.